sandordargo/sandordargo.github.io/_posts/2020-2-5-what-makes-a-training-advanced.md

 How do you accept trainees?
 Should you reject some even if they would bring money?

 For the Pythonistas, what makes a Python training advanced after all?
-List comprehensions is already an advanced concept and I am too harsh?
+List comprehension is already an advanced concept and I am too harsh?

 Thanks for your thoughts!